-This report presents the progress made during the first year in the SELMA project on speech and language processing.
-For speech processing, the research work focused mainly on the use of end-to-end neural models, especially based on model pretrained under self-supervision.
-In the context of the SELMA project, this seems to be a very hot topic.
+This report presents the progress made during the second year in the SELMA project on speech and language processing.
+For speech processing, the research work focused mainly on the use of end-to-end neural models, especially based on model pretrained under self-supervision and, this year, on the use of some very recent evolutions of wav2vec 2.0 models like SAMU-XLSR (Semantically-Aligned Multimodal Utterance-level Cross-Lingual Speech Representation) for cross lingual transfer.

-For speech processing, the work focused mainly on the use of models trained under self-supervision.
-In the context of the SELMA project, this seems to be a very hot topic to process both high and low resourced languages and address cross-lingual knowledge transfer.
+For speech processing, the work focused mainly on the use of models trained under self-supervision, especially to address cross-lingual knowledge transfer